Contents

 Root canal procedures are a type of dental treatment that can help save an infected or damaged tooth.
 This procedure is used when there is damage to the soft inner pulp tissue of the tooth, which may happen due to trauma, deep cavities, or other factors.
 The question many people ask is how long does a root canal procedure take?

 The answer depends on several factors such as the severity of the problem and the complexity of the tooth being treated.
-Generally speaking, root canal procedures usually take 1-2 visits with your dentist for a total time span of about 2-4 hours.
+Generally speaking, root canal procedures usually take 1-2 visits with your dentist for a total period of about 2-4 hours.

-During this time, your dentist will first numb your mouth using a local anesthetic before making an opening in your tooth to access and remove any damaged pulp.
+During this time, your dentist will first numb your mouth using a local anaesthetic before making an opening in your tooth to access and remove any damaged pulp.

 They will then clean it out and fill it with a special material called gutta percha before sealing off the area with cement and placing a crown over it if needed.